viscid-hub/Viscid/doc/installation.rst

     # this activation must be done for each new command prompt
     conda activate viscid36mayavi  # or viscid27, etc.

-:ref:`Read this <conda_bashrc_blurb>` if you need help editing your bashrc or profile to set the default anaconda environment.
+:ref:`Read this <conda_bashrc_blurb>` if you need help editing your bashrc or profile to set the default Anaconda environment.

+Viscid should work with native compiler toolchains, but in case you don't have access to native compilers, the Anaconda toolchains should work too. `Check here <https://conda.io/docs/user-guide/tasks/build-packages/compiler-tools.html>`_ to find the appropriate packages for your platform.
+On Windows, you should use the MSVC compiler and Anaconda's ``m2w64-gcc-fortran``. `Read this <https://wiki.python.org/moin/WindowsCompilers>`_ for more information about acquiring the correct Microsoft compiler.
+If you are using CPython 3.5 or 3.6, you probably need MSVC 14 compiler, `available here <https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017>`_.
+You do **not** need to install visual studio to get the build tools.

 Now you have a choice about how you want to use Viscid.
 If you intend to edit viscid then I recommend building it inplace.
 Otherwise, it probably makes more sense to simply install viscid into your python distribution.